ProgrByAkif/Port-of-Rotterdam/README.md

 - Een containerschip is aangekomen in de Rotterdamse haven en ligt aan de kade.

 - Containers are removed from the ship using two cranes.

+- The cranes place containers on the quay, provided there is enough space to to place the container.

+- The containers placed on the quay are collected and driven away by three trucks.
+Please note, trucks do not use the cranes. containers are “picked up” by the trucks themselves.

+- Hoisting a container from the ship and placing it on the quay takes time.
+That one time does that take a little longer than the others

+- Every truck will spend some time driving away from a container.
+Also this some take a little longer than others.